Marlins vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Brent Rooker has nine doubles, 11 home runs, 26 walks and 32 RBI (45 total hits).
-He has swiped one base.
+- Brent Rooker has put up 45 hits with nine doubles, 11 home runs and 26 walks.
+He has driven in 32 runs with one stolen base.

-- Rooker takes a two-game streak with at least one hit into this one.
-In his last five games he is hitting .188 with two doubles and two walks.
+- Rooker has picked up a hit in two games in a row.
+During his last five outings he is hitting .188 with two doubles and two walks.

 Rooker Recent Games